Overview

 If “Waive past due membership charges” is enabled, the client will still be charged to reactivate their membership benefits.
 However, they will not be billed for previous terms over consecutive days.

-Once membership details are updated, Boulevard collects all past due charges by charging one term a day until the past due charges are up to date.
-This only applies if 'waive past due membership charges is disabled in the manage business settings.
-This For example, if a membership is 3 months past due, once the card on file is updated, Boulevard will charge for 3 consecutive days for the term charge until billing is up to date.
+Once membership details are updated, Boulevard collects all past-due charges by charging one term a day until the past-due charges are up to date.
+This only applies if 'waive past due membership charges are disabled in the manage business settings.

-NOTE: Past due memberships cannot be set to update at a future date.
-If you wish to update and waive past due charges, follow the steps below.
+NOTE: Past-due memberships cannot be set to update at a future date.
+If you wish to update and waive past-due charges, follow the steps below.

 Waiving Past Due Membership Charges

-1. Navigate to Manage Business > Memberships.
+Navigate to Manage Business > Membership Plans.

 Share Membership

-1. Navigate to the client profile.
+Navigate to the client profile.

-2. Click the Memberships tab.
+Click the Memberships tab.

-3. Click Manage clients.
+Click Manage Clients.

-4. Enter the client’s name the membership owner wishes to share their benefits with.
+Enter the client’s name the membership owner wishes to share their benefits with.

-5. Click save.
+Click save.

 NOTE: A membership must be configured as shareable from the Business Admin settings prior to adding or managing any shared members.